-As phase 2 of a planned three-phase project to restore the organ, we will be undertaking major work on the instrument.
-The console will be removed for complete restoration and upgrading, including a new piston capture system and modern playing aids.
-A new solid-state electrical transmission will also be installed.
+As phase 2 of a planned three-phase project to restore the organ, we undertook major work on the instrument.
+The console was removed for complete restoration and upgrading, including a new piston capture system and modern playing aids.
+A new solid-state electrical transmission was also installed.

-The consultant for the work is Paul Hale.
+The consultant for the work was Paul Hale.